 One or more S-NSSAIs in an Allowed NSSAI provided to the UE can have values which are not part of the UE's current Network Slice configuration information for the Serving PLMN.
 In this case, the network provides the Allowed NSSAI together with the mapping of each S-NSSAI of the Allowed NSSAI to the corresponding S-NSSAI of the HPLMN.
 This mapping information allows the UE to associate Applications to S-NSSAIs of the HPLMN as per NSSP of the URSP rules or as per the UE Local Configuration (if available), as defined in clause 6.1.2.2.1 of TS 23.503 [45] and to the corresponding S-NSSAI from the Allowed NSSAI.

+In the non-roaming case, the network shall not provide any mapped S-NSSAI to the UE with the Allowed NSSAI.